dlloa/arducross/readme.md

 <h1>Arducross - Picross for Arduboy</h1>
 Very simple, very early Picross clone that I have been working on for the past couple of days.
-Currently only has 3 boards, a 5x5, a 10x10, and a 15x15.
+Currently only has 8 boards.
 It's my first Arduboy project and my first C project in a while so any feedback and suggestions will be greatly appreciated.</br>

 https://community.arduboy.com/t/wip-arducross-picross-for-arduboy/3928